rust-lang/rust/doc/tutorial.md

 The resolution process in Rust simply goes up the chain of contexts, looking for the name in each context.
 Nested functions and modules create new contexts inside their parent function or module.
-A file that's part of a bigger crate will have that crate's context as parent context.
+A file that's part of a bigger crate will have that crate's context as its parent context.

-Identifiers can shadow each others.
+Identifiers can shadow each other.
 In this program, `x` is of type `int`:

 ~~~~